osg-htc/networking/docs/perfsonar/tools_scripts/README-lsregistration.md

 # perfSONAR lsregistration helpers

-This directory includes two helpers for managing the perfSONAR Lookup Service (LS) registration configuration in `lsregistrationdaemon.conf`.
+This directory includes a helper for managing the perfSONAR Lookup Service (LS) registration configuration in `lsregistrationdaemon.conf`.

-- `perfSONAR-update-lsregistration.sh` — updates configuration either inside the
-  perfSONAR testpoint container or directly on the host (local mode).
-- `perfSONAR-update-lsregistration.sh` (combined) — updates configuration and
+- `perfSONAR-update-lsregistration.sh` — a combined helper that can update,
-  can also save/restore/extract a configuration.
-The single helper supports the previous updater and extractor workflows via commands: `save`, `restore`, `create`, `update`, and `extract`.
+  save, restore, create, and extract a `lsregistrationdaemon.conf`.
+Use the commands `update`, `save`, `restore`, `create`, and `extract` (see examples below).

 ## Update existing configuration (container or local)